-- A. In order to adhere to the principles set forth in R.I.
-Gen. Laws §39-1-27.7, and to meet Rhode Island's energy system needs in a least cost, prudent and reliable manner, the SRP Standards set forth guidelines for the incorporation of energy efficiency, distributed generation, demand response, and other energy technologies (collectively referred to as "non-wires alternatives" or NWA) into distribution company distribution planning.
-These guidelines seek to enable the deployment of costeffective NWAs to achieve state policy goals, optimize grid system performance, enhance reliability and resiliency, and encourage optimal investment by the distribution company. - BB.
-SRP shall describe should be integrated with the distribution company's distribution planning process and be designed, where possible, to complement the objectives of Rhode Island's energy policies efficiency; renewable energy; and clean energy programs, and describe its interaction with them, including, but not limited to, the programs described in Section 1.2.A.ii.
-The filing of SRP Plans should also be coordinated, where possible, with other applicable energy procurement, planning, and investment programs, including, but not limited to, Standard Offer Supply Procurement and the Infrastructure, Safety, and Reliability Plans.
+- B. In order to adhere to the principles set forth in R.I.
+Gen. Laws §39-1-27.7, and to meet Rhode Island's energy system needs in a least cost manner, the SRP Standards set forth guidelines for the incorporation of energy efficiency, distributed generation, demand response, and other energy technologies (collectively referred to as "non-wires alternatives" or NWA) into distribution company distribution planning.
+These guidelines seek to enable the deployment of cost effective NWAs to achieve state policy goals, optimize grid performance, enhance reliability and resiliency, and encourage optimal investment by the distribution company. - C. SRP should be integrated with the distribution company's distribution planning process and be designed, where possible, to complement the objectives of Rhode Island's energy efficiency; renewable energy; and clean energy programs, and describe its interaction with them, including, but not limited to, the programs described in Section 1.2.A.ii.
+SRP should also be coordinated, where possible, with other applicable energy procurement, planning, and investment programs, including, but not limited to, Standard Offer Supply Procurement and the Infrastructure, Safety, and Reliability Plan.